aflaxman/dp_2020_census/plugged_text.md

 *Acknowledgements*: Thanks to Neil Marquez for suggesting comparing TopDown to simple random sampling.
-Thanks to Simson Garfinkle and Philip Leclerc for their helpful comments and discussion of this work.
+Thanks to Simson Garfinkel and Philip Leclerc for their helpful comments and discussion of this work.